Reddit is a great place to go to for ideas.

-A place for (largely) anonymous commentators to go in on any question they see fit, it’s got several strong communities for doctors, nurses, med students, pre-meds and everyone in-between.
+As a place for (largely) anonymous commentators to answer any question they see fit, it’s got several useful communities for doctors, nurses, med students, pre-meds and everyone in-between.

-Their answer to “why do you want to be a doctor?” has a lot of surprising and thought-provoking comments.
+The platforms’ answer to the med school admissions staple; “why do you want to be a doctor?”, has lots of surprising, thought-provoking and yes, not always serious, comments.

-So I thought I’d document all of the stand-out examples here.
+So I thought I’d document some of the more stand-out examples in one place.

 Before diving into some of the answers, you first might be wondering; why the fascination?

 Almost all schools require prospective students to answer some form of the “why be a doctor” question.
 Or at least answer it in interviews.

 It’s something that can help differentiate one candidate from another!